marcoimbee/py-faas/README.md

 Until then, using this library comes with security risks.
 Please do not expose it to untrusted clients or networks.
 I do not, and will not take any responsibility for damages or issues arising from its use.

 ## TL;DR
-This project is experimental and currently lacks proper sandboxing and security isolation.
+This is a personal and experimental project and currently lacks proper sandboxing and security isolation.
 Do <strong>not</strong> expose it to untrusted clients or networks.
 Use at your own risk.
 I do not, and will not take any responsibility for damages or issues arising from its use.

 # Installation guide